MicrosoftDocs/win32/desktop-src/uxguide/inter-keyboard.md

 -   **Don't make a shortcut key the only way to perform a task.** Users should also be able to use the mouse or the keyboard with Tab, arrow, and access keys.
 -   **Don't assign different meanings to well-known shortcut keys.** Because they are memorized, inconsistent meanings for well-known shortcuts are frustrating and error prone.
 -   **Don't try to assign system-wide program shortcut keys.** Your program's shortcut keys will have effect only when your program has input focus.
 -   **Document all shortcut keys.** Document shortcuts in menu bar items, toolbar tooltips, and a single Help article that documents all shortcut keys used.
-Doing so helps users learn the shortcut key assignments—they shouldn't be a secret.
+Doing so helps users learn the shortcut key assignments they shouldn't be a secret.

     -   **Exception:** Don't display shortcut key assignments within context menus.
 Context menus don't display the shortcut key assignments because these menus are optimized for efficiency.